netenglabs/suzieq/docs/index.md

 # Suzieq

-**Suzieq** is a network observability tool.
+[**Suzieq**](https://github.com/netenglabs/suzieq/) is the first open source, multi-vendor network observability platform application.
 It is both a framework and an application using that framework, that is focused on
 **improving your understanding of your network**.
 We define observability as the ability of a system to answer either trivial or complex questions that you pose as you go about operating your network.
 How easily you can answer your questions is a measure of how good the system's observability is.
 A good observable